 The "RD" symbol may be assigned by the Admissions and Records Office only.
-It is to be used when there is a delay in reporting the grade of a student due to circumstances beyond the control of the student.
+It is used when there is a delay in reporting a student's grade due to circumstances beyond the student's control.
 It is a temporary notation to be replaced by a permanent symbol as soon as possible.
 "RD" shall not be used in calculating grade point averages.